 This seminar is an overview of computational approaches to architectural design, strategies and processes.
 Weekly readings on software technologies and design systems will relate computational work in art, music, new media, science and other sources to contemporary architectural discourses around parametric design.
 Teams will make weekly presentations related to the readings and an analysis of selected projects.

-These optional workshops provide an introduction to the digital tools and systems used in the DRL, introducing the basic skills needed to build and control parametric models and interactive presentations.
+These optional workshops introduce the digital tools and systems used in the DRL, giving a grounding in the basic skills required to construct and control parametric models and interactive presentations.
 Sessions will build up to advanced scripting, programming and dynamic modelling techniques.

-Theodore Spyropoulos is director of the experimental architecture and design practice Minimaforms.
-He has been a visiting Research Fellow at MIT and co-founded the New Media Research Initiative at the AA.
+Theodore Spyropoulos is director of Minimaforms.
+He has been a visiting Research Fellow at MIT and cofounded the New Media Research Initiative at the AA.
 He has taught in the graduate school of the University of Pennsylvania and the Royal College of Art, Innovation Design Engineering Department and previously worked as a project architect for the offices of Peter Eisenman and Zaha Hadid Architects.

 Patrik Schumacher is partner at Zaha Hadid Architects.
 He studied philosophy and architecture in Bonn, Stuttgart and London and received his doctorate at the Institute for Cultural Science at Klagenfurt University.
 He is a visiting professor at the University of Applied Arts in Vienna, and university professor at Innsbruck University.

-Pierandrea Angius is currently working for Zaha Hadid Architects.
-He holds a degree in Architecture and a PhD in Building Technology from the Politecnico of Milan and a MArch in Architecture and Urbanism from the AA.
-Since 2009 he has been teaching at the University of Pennsylvannia Visiting Design Studio.
+Pierandrea Angius works for Zaha Hadid Architects.
+He holds a degree in architecture and a PhD in Building Technology from the Politecnico of Milan and an MArch in Architecture and Urbanism from the AA.
+Since 2009 he has been teaching at the University of Pennsylvania Visiting Design Studio.

-Mollie Claypool has held teaching positions at the AA since 2009 in the DRL and History and Theory Studies programme, as well as at the University of Reading and University of Brighton.
+Mollie Claypool has held teaching positions at the AA since 2009 in the DRL and History and Theory Studies programmes, as well as at the University of Reading and University of Brighton.
 She has worked with the RCA, AA Publications and Phaidon Press.
-She studied architecture at Pratt Institute and received her Masters with Distinction from the AA.
+She studied architecture at Pratt Institute and received her Masters from the AA.

-Ryan Dillon has studied at Syracuse University and the AA.
-Currently he teaches in the History and Theory programme as well as working as a designer at EGG Office.
+Ryan Dillon studied at Syracuse University and the AA.
+Currently he is Unit Master of AA Intermediate 5, teaches in the History and Theory programme and works as a designer at EGG Office.
 Previously he worked at Moshe Safdie Architects.